Beer Lovers — Book One of These 'Beercations' for Your Next Getaway

 Grand Rapids, Michigan

-It seems only right to start with Grand Rapids, known as “Beer City” in recognition of its more than 80 breweries within an hour of downtown and its “Beer City Ale Trail.”
-There’s even a “Beer Month” from mid-February to mid-March with a festival and special events.
-But Grand Rapids, set on the Grand River about thirty miles from Lake Michigan, has more to offer than beer.
-The Grand Rapids Art Museum, the Urban Institute for Contemporary Arts, and the Grand Rapids African American Museum and Archives should all be on a visitor’s itinerary.
+It seems only right to start with Grand Rapids, known as "Beer City" in recognition of its more than 80 breweries within an hour of downtown and its "Beer City Ale Trail."
+But Grand Rapids, set on the Grand River about 30 miles from Lake Michigan, has more to offer than beer.
+The Grand Rapids Art Museum, the Urban Institute for Contemporary Arts, and the Grand Rapids African American Museum and Archives should all be on a visitor's itinerary.
 The Gerald R. Ford Presidential Museum, also in Grand Rapids, displays memorabilia from the president's time in office and offers a holographic tour of the White House as it was during his presidency.The Grand Rapids Downtown Market houses more than twenty indoor food vendors, restaurants, a rooftop greenhouse, and an incubator kitchen for food startups and entrepreneurs.
 Founders Brewery, modeled after a German beer hall and set in a former truck depot, offers a wide selection of seasonal and year-round beers.
 City Built creates a wide range of brews and serves food with a Puerto Rican flavor.
 If you need a change from beer tasting, try some hard cider made from apples grown in the local area, another Grand Rapids specialty.

 Charleston, South Carolina

 While Arizona may conjure up thoughts of a hot, dry desert, the town of Flagstaff, located in the northern mountains of the state, boasts four distinct seasons.
-With summer temperatures in the low 80’s, breathtaking panoramic foliage in autumn, plentiful snow in winter, and a gorgeous assortment of spring blooms, adventures await all year long.
+With summer temperatures in the low 80s, breathtaking panoramic foliage in autumn, plentiful snow in winter, and a gorgeous assortment of spring blooms, adventures await all year long.
 The Historic Downtown and Railroad District is home to vintage buildings now transformed into shops, restaurants, galleries, and breweries.
-Located on Historic Route 66, the Mother Road and Dark Sky Breweries both partner with neighbor, Pizzacletta, to serve excellent beer and Neapolitan-style wood-fired pizza.
+Located on Historic Route 66, the Mother Road and Dark Sky Brewing Co. both partner with neighbor, Pizzacletta, to serve excellent beer and Neapolitan-style wood-fired pizza.
 Historic Barrel and Bottle House offers upscale bar fare and a wide selection of craft beer on tap.
 Lumberyard Taproom and Grille is located in a former lumber yard with a taproom, eatery, and patio with a fire pit.
 These and others are all within walking distance of one another, and most are dog friendly.
-A short drive south will take you to Verde Brewing Company, That Brewing Company, and others.
-Perhaps you’ll want to plan your next "beercation" around one of Flagstaff’s festivals.
-Made in the Shade Beer Tasting Festival will celebrate its 28th year next June, and Flagstaff Blues and Brews, an outdoor beer and music festival, is also held every June.
-Flagstaff Brew HaHa, held in January, is a beer tasting event representing more than 60 local, regional, and national brewers.
-And lastly, Arizona Beer Week, held in February, has special events in various Flagstaff breweries, including beer and pizza pairings, beer and whiskey pairings, and beer and chocolate pairings.
+A short drive south will take you to Verde Brewing Company, That Brewery, and others.
+Perhaps you'll want to plan your next "beercation" around one of Flagstaff's festivals.
+Among other fests, Flagstaff Blues and Brews, an outdoor beer and music festival, is held every June, and Flagstaff Brew HaHa, a beer tasting event representing more than 60 local, regional, and national brewers, happens every January.

 San Diego, California

 The Golden State receives credit for starting the craft brewing movement in 1965 when a young man named Fritz Maytag took over the failing Anchor Steam Brewery and introduced new beers based on lost styles.
 With around 1,000 craft breweries today, the state is a top location for beer tourism.
-That made it a bit difficult to settle on one California city, but year-round, San Diego has much to offer visitors in addition to craft beer—nearly perfect weather, beaches, mountains, Balboa Park, San Diego Zoo, a vibrant downtown, wineries, and great food.
-With more than 140 breweries, it’s easy to find one wherever you may be in the area.
-San Diego Beer Week, a 10-day beer festival, is currently in its eleventh year.
-Its closing event at the Lodge at Torrey Pines will feature 28 breweries and 14 chefs for a beer and food pairing.
+That made it a bit difficult to settle on one California city, but year-round, San Diego has much to offer visitors in addition to craft beer — nearly perfect weather, beaches, mountains, Balboa Park, San Diego Zoo, a vibrant downtown, wineries, and great food.
+With more than 140 breweries, it's easy to find one wherever you may be in the area.
 Take a tour in a vintage Swiss safari vehicle for a unique brewery experience downtown or in the north county area with Scavengers.
 Book a unique experience with the San Diego Beer Train Trolley Tour.
-At Mission Brewery in the East Village, you’re welcome to bring your own food and book an hour-long tour that includes tastings.
-Little Italy’s Ballast Point offers casual dining indoors or outside.
-Border X Brewing features Mexican-inspired beers including Abuelita’s Chocolate Stout and Horchata Golden Stout, both rich with spicy aromas.
+At Mission Brewery in the East Village, you're welcome to bring your own food and book an hour-long tour that includes tastings.
+Little Italy's Ballast Point offers casual dining indoors or outside.
+Border X Brewing features Mexican-inspired beers including Abuelita's Chocolate Stout and Horchata Golden Stout, both rich with spicy aromas.
 So many breweries, so little time.